CourseReps/ECEN689-Fall2018/Challenges/2Submissions/team1/README.md

 ## Code
 - Logistic Regression: Code for fitting and predicting with logistic regression can be found at `../../../Students/blthayer/challenge_2.py`
   - NOTE: Adjust paths in the `# FILES` portion of the code.
 Data should be downloaded from class Kaggle challenge.
-- K-Nearest Neighbors: TODO.
-Code is complete, but not pushed to GitHub yet.
+- K-Nearest Neighbors with PCA:
   - Code should be found at `../../../Students/kishan3111/2challenge.ipynb`